 - Excessive workload or lack of meaningful/challenging work.

 - Policies, rules, and regulations of an organization.

 - Transparent communication across all levels within the organization.

 - Compensation and benefits package of the employees.

 - Opportunity for work-life balance.

-Job Satisfaction FAQs
+FAQ About Job Satisfaction

 What are the five components of job satisfaction?